AlertMend/AlertMend.io/_posts/2024-08-20-Managing High Number of Rejected Threads in Elasticsearch Thread Pool for Better Performance.md

 ---
 title: "Managing High Number of Rejected Threads in Elasticsearch Thread Pool for Better Performance"
+desc: "In Elasticsearch, the thread pool manages concurrent threads needed for various operations like indexing and searching.
+However, a high number of rejected threads can indicate an overwhelmed thread pool that is unable to keep up with the current workload.
+Rejected threads lead to performance bottlenecks, slowdowns, and can impact overall system availability.
+This blog provides insights into identifying, diagnosing, and resolving high rejection rates in Elasticsearch’s thread pool."
 image: "https://github.com/AlertMend/AlertMend.io/blob/main/_posts/images/high_number_of_rejected_queued_threads_in_elasticsearch_thread_pool.png?raw=true"
 layout: post
 ---